yueyu1030/ReGen/README.md

 # Progressive Retrieval

 # Generated Dataset
-The generated dataset can be found at
+The generated dataset can be found at [this Link](https://drive.google.com/drive/folders/1mW91mfNqt5COZcIJg8QMhjMoWjGMyAm-?usp=share_link).

 # Reference
 Please kindly cite our paper if you find this repo useful for your research.
 Thanks!